 Susan Babb is completing an internship as an addiction counselor with Personalized Nursing Lighthouse.
 At the end of her internship, she will receive her master’s degree from Western Michigan University.
 Susan lives in Farmington Hills, Mich.

 Chris and Jamie (Johnson) Krupinski welcomed Graydon John on Oct.
 16, 2013.
-Jamie is the lead preschool teacher at Handprints Christian Early Learning Center.
-Chris is a senior at Rochester College and employed by the Department of Human Services.
+Jamie is the lead preschool teacher at Handprints Christian Early Learning Center and Chris is employed by the Department of Human Services.
 The family lives in Pontiac, Mich.

 Rebecca Trouse recently opened Aspects Counseling in downtown Rochester.
 Rebecca holds national board certification along with state licensing credentials, and is now accepting new clients and referrals.
 Her website address is www.aspects-counseling.com.
 She can be emailed at email@example.com.